KyoungmiKwon/fable-validation-mental-health/README.md

-# A Tale from India: The Rural Mouse and the City Mouse - Where is Well-being in Modern Society?
+# A Tale from India: The Urban Mouse and the Rural Mouse - Where is Well-being in Modern Society?

 ## Project Overview